 The True Circumcision

 3 Finally, my brothers, rejoice in the Lord.
-To write the same things again is no trouble for me, but is a safeguard for you: 2 Beware of the dogs, beware of the evil workers, beware of the mutilation!
+To write the same things again is no trouble for me, but a safeguard for you: 2 Beware of the dogs, beware of the evil workers, beware of the mutilation!
 3 For we are the true circumcision, who worship in the Spirit of God, glory in Christ Jesus, and place no confidence in the flesh— 4 though I myself could well place confidence even in the flesh.
 If anyone else thinks he might place confidence in the flesh, I more so: 5 circumcised the eighth day, a member of the family of Israel, a clansman of the tribe of Benjamin, a Hebrew of the Hebrews.
 As to the Law, I was a Pharisee; 6 as to zeal, a persecutor of the church; as to the righteousness contained in the Law, blameless.

 7 But whatever things were gain to me, these I count as loss because of Christ.
 8 More than that, I count all things as loss compared to the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and regard them as rubbish.
-I do so to gain Christ, 9 and to be found in him, not having a righteousness of my own based on the Law, but on that which comes through faith in Christ—the righteousness that comes from God and depends on faith.
+I do this in order to gain Christ, 9 and to be found in him, not having a righteousness of my own based on the Law, but on that which comes through faith in Christ—the righteousness that comes from God and depends on faith.
 10 My goal is to know him, together with the power of his resurrection and the fellowship of his sufferings, thereby being conformed to his death, 11 so that by all means1 I may attain to the resurrection from the dead.

 A Definition of Christian Maturity